fooock/jenkins-auto/README.md

 You need to set an environment variable called `HCLOUD_TOKEN` in order to create all needed resources.

->:moneybag: Keep in mind that if you use this you may be charged.
+>:moneybag: Keep in mind that you may be charged by the cloud provider if you use this repository.

 ## Tools you need